amarmer/Lambda-Metaprogramming-LMP/README.md

 };
 ```

-Then in a lambda function an argument can be used similarly to explicit template parameter in a template function.
+It is a generic approach when in a lambda function an argument can be used similarly to explicit template parameter in a template function.

 Let's create a struct `ConstInt` and template function `RecusrsiveLambda':
 ```C++